Ehsan138/UserGuide/docs/index.md

 ## Intended Users

-Our documentation guide is tailored for users who are:
+Our documentation guide is tailored for users who:

 * have some basic programming knowledge
-* new to using PyCharm
+* are new to using PyCharm

 ## Prerequisites

 Please ensure you meet the following requirements:

-* have PyCharm Professional already installed
-    * PyCharm Edu/Community may be slightly different
+* have PyCharm Professional already installed.
+(Please note that PyCharm Edu/Community may be slightly different.)
 * know what a GitHub repository is

 ## Commands